 What did we study?

 We collaborated with the Lifelines cohort for this study.
 This is a cohort study into the health of the population of the Northern Netherlands.
-In 2020 and 2021, a portion of the participants (between 18 and 70 years old) collected their urine over the course of 24 hours.
-Based on the quantities of sodium and potassium measured in their urine, their salt and potassium intake was determined.
-For participants between 31 and 50 years old, this quantity was compared to the period 2006/2007.
+In 6951 participants (between 18 and 70 years old), the sodium- and potassium excretion in 24-hour urine samples, collected in 2020/2021, was measured to determine the salt and potassium intake of these participants.
+For a subgroup from 2020/2021, participants between 31-50 years old (1300 participants), the results were compared to the results from a comparable participant group in the period 2006/2007.
 This made it possible to determine whether intake had increased, decreased or stayed the same.
+Because only a subgroup of the 2020/2021 participants (1300 out of 6951) was included in this comparison, the median intake is not exactly the same as the median intake of the total participant population from 2020/2021.

 What are the outcomes?